-I’ve never photographed a Kebab Van before, in fact I’ve never even eaten a kebab so this was going to be a new experience for me.
-Atalays Kebab Van is famous around these parts for not only producing awesome food but for also having a 5-star food hygiene rating, something I’ve never heard of before.
+I’ve never photographed a Kebab Van before, in fact, I’ve never even eaten a kebab so this was going to be a new experience for me.
+Atalay’s Kebab Van is famous around these parts for not only producing awesome food but for also having a 5-star food hygiene rating, something I’ve never heard of before.

 The day of the shoot came and thankfully, it stopped raining which meant I could keep my equipment nicely dry when taking the portraits.
 First up was photographing the van.
 I knew that the first problem I would have would be lighting.
-Atlays do not set up until 6pm and at this time of year it is well and truly dark at that time.
-As photography is essentially painting with light I therefore knew that I would need to use a tripod for an all encompassing exterior image of the van.
+Atalay’s do not set up until 6 pm and at this time of year, it is well and truly dark at that time.
+As photography is essentially painting with light I, therefore, knew that I would need to use a tripod for an all-encompassing exterior image of the van.

-Next, I knew I wanted a close up image of Resul and his staff.
+Next, I knew I wanted a close-up image of Resul and his staff.
 I set this image up quickly and then they broke their service for a couple of minutes so I could take the portrait of the staff of Thame’s famous kebab van.
-An off camera speedlight (Canon 600 EX-RT) hidden in the sink and bounced off an interior wall behind the boarding was key to adding a little light to the portrait.
+An off-camera Speedlight (Canon 600 EX-RT) hidden in the sink and bounced off an interior wall behind the boarding was key to adding a little light to the portrait.
 To help the portrait, I upped the ISO to 800 and stopped down to f4.
 Knowing that I didn’t want a large depth of field massively helped with the amount of light getting in and hitting the sensor.